 You can use virtually any PDF file with forScore mini, but not every file works perfectly.
-Very large files may not perform well with forScore mini (or any PDF reader) due to the limits of the hardware itself, so if you're scanning your own files you may need to try a few different settings before you find a good balance of quality and size.
+Very large files may not perform well with forScore mini (or any PDF reader) especially on older devices due to the limits of the hardware itself, so if you're scanning your own files you may need to try a few different settings before you find a good balance of quality and size.